gaileyleseman/habitat/zsh/README.md

 If you have not installed it already, the script will also prompt you if you want to install `terminator`, a nice terminal emulator that has a split-screen functionality that allows you to have multiple terminals in one window.

-## Favorite features
+## Favourite features

-Some of my personal favorites:
+Some of my personal favourites:

 ### oh-my-zsh plugins